Wabash Township Graded School

-Wabash Township Graded School, also known as Mecca High School and Mecca Grade School, is a historic school building located at Mecca, Parke County, Indiana.
+Wabash Township Graded School, also known as Mecca High School and Mecca Grade School, is a historic school building located at Mecca, Indiana.
 The main section was built in 1901 and expanded in 1910, and is a two-story, Richardsonian Romanesque style red brick building on a raise basement.
 It has a hipped roof and limestone trim.
 The main building features a bell tower over the main entrance.
 A gymnasium was added in 1923.
 The school closed in 1986.

 It was added to the National Register of Historic Places in 1987.

-It tragically caught fire on November 9,2022.
-Too soon to know what the cause or damage.
-Firefighters still on the scene as I add this.
+A fire on November 9, 2022, caused serious damage to the building.